First Time Visitors (English-Speaking Service)

-For those who are planning to attend our weekend meetings there are many common questions.
+For those who are planning to attend our English-speaking services, there are many common questions.
 Below is a basic guide so you will know what to expect.

 Before Arriving: Before you come to the temple there are a few simple rules to follow.
 First, wear clean clothing that is comfortable, a little stretchy perhaps and not distracting or revealing.
 Out of respect for our temple's traditions, we ask that all guests wear clothing that covers the skin from the knees to the neck.
 Short-sleeve shirts are fine.
 You may also see our members wearing grey or brown temple robes; you can read more about why robes are important by reading our article about it here.